Ricky Kambuaya

-Ricky Richardo Kambuaya (born 5 May 1996), is an Indonesian professional footballer who plays as a midfielder for Liga 1 club Persib Bandung and the Indonesia national team.
+Ricky Richardo Kambuaya (born 5 May 1996), is an Indonesian professional footballer who plays as a central midfielder for Super League club Dewa United Banten and the Indonesia national team.

 Club career

 PS Mojokerto Putra

 In 2017, Kambuaya signed a year contract with PS Mojokerto Putra.
 Kambuaya scored ten goals in the 2017 season, when PSMP played in the second division.

 PSS Sleman

 On 28 January 2019, Kambuaya signed a year contract with PSS Sleman along other players, Derry Rachman, Haris Tuharea, and Jajang Sukmara.
 Kambuaya made his league debut in a 3–1 win against Arema on 15 May as a substitute for Brian Ferreira in the 85th minute.

 Persebaya Surabaya

 On 2 January 2020, Kambuaya signed a year contract with Persebaya Surabaya.
 On 11 January 2020, Kambuaya start unofficial debut for Persebaya Surabaya on friendly match vs Persis Solo.
 And one month later, Kambuaya made his first league debut in a 1–1 draw against Persik Kediri on 29 February as a substitute for Hambali Tolib in the 48th minute.
 And a month later, This season was suspended on 27 March 2020 due to the COVID-19 pandemic.
 The season was abandoned and was declared void on 20 January 2021.
 On 4 September 2021, Kambuaya scored his first goal for Persebaya in a 3–1 loss over Borneo at the Wibawa Mukti Stadium.